 The groundwater pumpage component consists of the combination of agricultural pumpage and municipal, community, and rural domestic pumpage.
-The most recent pumping update for the Atascadero Basin concluded that total pumpage for the basin was 14,900 acre feet in 2009 (Fugro, 2010).
+Fugro (2002) estimated gross groundwater pumpage in the Atascadero Basin to be 16,000 AFY.
+As an illustration of the ability of the Basin stakeholders to sustainably manage the basin, the most recent pumping update for the Atascadero Basin (Fugro, 2010) concluded that total pumpage for the Atascadero Basin was 14,900 acre feet, or about 1,100 acre feet less than the previous water balance analysis.